Research ships and supporting facilities

 More information on facilities available for barter can be found on the OFEG website - external link.

-Since the mid-1980s, NERC has had a bi-lateral barter arrangement with the National Science Foundation (NSF), providing access to marine facilities programmed by the University-National Oceanographic Laboratory System (UNOLS), who schedule scientific cruises aboard 27 research vessels located at 20 operating institutions in the USA.
+Since the mid-1980s, NERC has had a bi-lateral barter arrangement with the National Science Foundation (NSF), providing access to marine facilities programmed by the University-National Oceanographic Laboratory System (UNOLS), who schedule scientific cruises aboard more than 20 research vessels located at 20 operating institutions in the USA.

 More information on these facilities can be found on the UNOLS website - external link.